thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 #### Overview, Goals, and Objectives

-• Establish an website for centralised documentation
+- Establish an website for centralised documentation
-• Documentation produced is accurate to current version of products
+- Documentation produced is accurate to current version of products
-• A quick way for updating and distributing company and product details
+- A quick way for updating and distributing company and product details
-• Site is automatically generated when contributions are made
+- Site is automatically generated when contributions are made
-• Site is hosted
+- Site is hosted

 #### Aims for Trimester

-• Research privacy and security features
+- Research privacy and security features
-• Design the interface
+- Design the interface
-• Deciding who gets access
+- Deciding who gets access
-• Deciding how will we test
+- Deciding how will we test
-• How will privacy be protected
+- How will privacy be protected
-• A prototype showing all design and functionality of the internal website
+- A prototype showing all design and functionality of the internal website

 #### Deliverables

 Short-term:
-• Design the interface
+- Design the interface
-• Establishing testing strategy
+- Establishing testing strategy
-• Establishing hosting strategy
+- Establishing hosting strategy
-• Research solutions
+- Research solutions

 Long-term:
-• Establish a website for centralised documentation as a part of Company Operation.
+- Establish a website for centralised documentation as a part of Company Operation.

 #### Project Members

 Delivery Lead:  Ishrat Jahan

 Software Developers:
 Harrison Paul Allwood,
 Manveen Kaur Bhullar,
 Pratham Gupta,
 Sherap Thakur,
 Tanish Dhapola

+### TODO: Company Documentation

 ---
+## DreamBig

+DreamBig is a new product innovation driven by the School of IT at Deakin.
+DreamBig aims to provide a personalised roadmap integrated with Ontrack to support students to develop their professional identity across their course and improve their employability after graduation.
+In addition, it aims to provide a platform to help set realistic expectations for students graduating into the real world.
+In line with this vision, it is proposed to build a prototype that can help achieve the following goals:
+- Multi-dimensional visualisation of each student's growing professional identity
+- Used within curriculum to encourage engagement.
+- Scaffolds reflections on industry-readiness
+- Increases awareness of important milestones and dates for graduate recruitment and internships
+- Customised paths for career starters, career changers and career advancers.

+### DreamBig Prototype Technical Team
+#### Overview, Goals, and Objectives
+DreamBig is at its early inception.
+The customer needs and product requirements are gradually discovered and refined.
+The Prototype Technical project is an attempt to explore the technicality and possibility of the features discovered by the design team.
+The process includes determining Backend API functionality and preparing frontend pages to prove that, identifying underserved customer needs, UML diagram for backend DB design, database, specifying the MVP feature set, building, and testing small build components of the prototype with the customers.
+#### Aims for Trimester
+Research will be conducted to investigate finalised frontend components and design the backend for them and prioritise high-value features.
+These will form the minimum viable product (MVP).
+As part of this work, the following will be established:
+-	Documentation of app developments
+-	Research and analysis on prototype backend functionality
+-	Focussing on connecting frontend to backend upon design conformation
+-	Complete technical prototype incorporating above analysis

+#### Deliverables
+Short-term
+-	Detailed UML diagram for backend DB design
+-	Documentation on how to setup DreamBig app using Docker
+-	Frontend pages that prove backend API functionality Long-term
+-	Build frontend pages that deliver DreamBig planned functionality
+-	Ensure all aspects of DreamBig app have been unit tested
+-	Create e2e tests for DreamBig

+#### Project Members
+Delivery Lead: Linden Hutchinson

+Software Developers:
+Norbert Pop
+Way Yan Min
+Technical Documentation Specialist:
+Xue Ting Jing

+### DreamBig Prototype Technical Team
+#### Overview, Goals, and Objectives
+DreamBig Frontend design is at its early inception.
+The customer needs and product requirements are discovered and are being refined at every step.
+The Prototype Design project is an attempt to explore the product-market fit.
+The process includes re-determining our target customer, identifying underserved customer needs, defining the product value proposition, specifying the MVP feature set, building, and testing design the prototype with the customers.
+#### Aims for Trimester
+Research will be conducted to investigate customer needs and prioritise high-value features.
+These will form the minimum viable product (MVP).
+As part of this work, the following will be established:
+-	Work on the UI design for every features
+-	Work on the UX design for application
+-	Documentation on simple and clear design
+ #### Deliverables
+Short-term
+-	Finishing wireframes update and high-quality model.
+-	Complete high quality design documentation to communicate design concepts.
+Long-term
+-	Complete a good quality UI/UX design prototype incorporating above analysis
+-	Keeping updating  any users prefer features and UI.
+#### Project Members
+Delivery lead: Harry Liu

+UI&UX designer:
+Adam Sawczuk
+Josephine Hannah
+Junhua Ma
+Monica Valentina Tasmin
+Wei Min Voon

+### DreamBig Documentation and Quality Assurance Team
+#### Overview, Goals, and Objectives
+DreamBig Frontend design is at its early inception.
+The customer needs and product requirements are discovered and are being refined at every step.
+The Prototype Documentation and QA project is an attempt to explore and build a standard structured framework of documentation and QA processes.
+The process includes and testing of design/technical prototype with company standards.
+#### Aims for Trimester
+Research will be conducted to investigate possible structure and frameworks for documentations and QA testings.
+These will form the minimum viable product (MVP).
+As part of this work, the following will be established:
+-	Build a framework for documentation and QA testing
+-	Completed aligning the previous documents to the new framework
+-	Work on QA testing for existing design features and wireframes and keep doing the same for the work that will be completed in the project going forward
+#### Deliverables
+Short-term
+-	Complete research and trials of new frameworks for documentation and QA
+-	Test the framework with new documentation and features for QA Long-term
+-	Once the build of design prototype is done do the required testing
+-	Once the build of technical prototype (backend, frontend, API, database) is being built, do regular testing to see if they are produced according to company standards
+-	Finish converting previous documentation according to the new framework
+#### Project Members
+Delivery lead: Neha Makineni

+Technical writers:
+Alicia Threatt
+Ashar Kamal
+Quality Assurance testing specialists:
+Gurpreet Kaur
+Tiomothy Davies

+---

 ## TODO: OnTrack

-## TODO: DreamBig

 ### Project Title (repeat for each project – each starting a new page)